 Only here for the recipe on how to make galettes bretonnes (crepes)?
 Click here to jump to the recipe and skip the info about the place and tips to transform your dinner into a travel experience.

 Whenever we have Galettes Bretonnes for lunch or dinner, it takes me back to Brittany, the region in France where my family lives and where I spent most of my holidays as a kid.
 I dream of the ocean, the Celtic legends and hear bagpipe music in my head.
 Travel to Brittany with this galette recipe – it’s easy!

 You don’t need much to make delicious galettes, all the ingredients can be found at the supermarket, even in Australia, 15 000 kilometres away from Brittany.
 And as you can choose the fillings, it’s actually hard not to love galettes!

 The dough has to rest for one hour.

 Can be vegan and gluten-free (buckwheat flour)

-With this series of articles, I aim to share a French recipe not only to prepare a dish, but to prepare a full experience that will allow you to discover a new place – from home.
+With this series of articles, I aim to share recipes not only to prepare a dish but to prepare a full experience that will allow you to discover a new place – from home.
 The food you’ll cook is just one of the ingredients you need for the experience.
-I’ve picked dishes that are easy to make or to adapt when you don’t live in these regions.
+As I live in Australia, I’ve picked dishes that are easy to make or to adapt when you don’t live in these regions.
 Have your pan, forks, speakers and globe trotter’s curiosity ready!

 Where are we going?